Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

 The end result of this calculation is an \emph{$\ell$-adic approximation} to the action of~$Z_*$ on the homology of~$\Gamma$.
 However, for applications to quadratic Chabauty, one needs an exact answer.
-To certify that the approximate values coming from our calculation are correct, we prove bounds on the possible actions of~$Z_*$ and the traces $\tr_v(Z)$ attached to vertices. \begin{ithm}[Boundedness of norms and traces, cf. \Cref{thm:bounds}] Let~$Z\subset X\times X$ be an effective correspondence, of degrees~$d_1$ and~$d_2$ over~$X$, respectively.
+The third innovation that we need is to prove bounds on the possible actions of~$Z_*$ and the traces $\tr_v(Z)$ attached to vertices.
+This allows us to certify that the approximate values coming from our calculation are correct.
+The following theorem applies to all (smooth, projective, geometrically integral) curves, not just hyperelliptic ones. \begin{ithm}[Boundedness of norms and traces, cf. \Cref{thm:bounds}] Let~$Z\subset X\times X$ be an effective correspondence, of degrees~$d_1$ and~$d_2$ over~$X$, respectively.
 Then the operator norm of $Z_*$ on $\rH_1(\Gamma,\bZ)$ and $|\tr_v(Z)|$ have explicit bounds depending only on the degrees $d_1$ and $d_2$. \end{ithm}